Mc-Zen/quill/quantum-circuit.typ

 /// - Integers for creating cells filled with the current wire setting
 /// - Lengths for creating space between rows or columns
 /// - Plain content or strings to be placed on the wire
-/// - `lstick`, `midstick` or `rstick` for placement next to the wire
+/// - @@lstick, @@midstick or @@rstick for placement next to the wire
 ///
 /// - wire (stroke): Style for drawing the circuit wires.
 This can take anything
-///            that is valid for the stroke of the builtin `line` function.
+///            that is valid for the stroke of the builtin `line()` function.
 /// - row-spacing (length): Spacing between rows.
 /// - column-spacing (length): Spacing between columns.
-/// - min-row-height (length): Minimum height of a row (e.g. when no
+/// - min-row-height (length): Minimum height of a row (e.g., when no
 ///             gates are given).
 /// - min-column-width (length): Minimum width of a column.
 /// - gate-padding (length): General padding setting including the inset for
-///            gate boxes and the distance of `lstick` and co. to the wire.
+///            gate boxes and the distance of @@lstick and co. to the wire.
 /// - equal-row-heights (boolean): If true, then all rows will have the same
 ///            height and the wires will have equal distances orienting on the
 ///            highest row.